LasseD/A112389/README.md

-# Overview
+# Project Overview

-This repository is divided into different approaches to computing OEIS A112389.
-Each approach is contained in a sub-folder.
+This repository contains different approaches to computing OEIS A112389.

 ## Brute-Force Approach